Helen Mirren

 BirthdayJul 26, 1945

-BiographyDame Helen Mirren (born Ilyena Lydia Vasilievna Mironov; 26 July 1945) is an English actor.
-With a career spanning over six decades of screen and stage, her accolades include an Academy Award, five Emmy Awards, a Tony Award, four BAFTA Awards, and a Laurence Olivier Award.
-She is the only person to have achieved both the US and UK Triple Crowns of Acting, and has also received the BAFTA Fellowship, Honorary Golden Bear, and the Screen Actors Guild Life Achievement Award.
+BiographyDame Helen Mirren (born Ilyena Lydia Mironoff; 26 July 1945) is an English actor.
+With a career spanning over six decades of screen and stage, her accolades include an Academy Award, three Golden Globe Awards, four BAFTA Awards, five Emmy Awards, a Tony Award, two Cannes Film Festival Awards, a Volpi Cup and a Laurence Olivier Award.
+She is the only person to have achieved both the US and UK Triple Crowns of Acting, and has also received the BAFTA Fellowship, Honorary Golden Bear, Screen Actors Guild Life Achievement Award, and the Cecil B. DeMille Award.
 Mirren was made a Dame Commander of the Order of the British Empire (DBE) by Queen Elizabeth II in 2003.

 Mirren started her career at the age of 18 as a performer with the National Youth Theatre, where she played Cleopatra in Antony and Cleopatra (1965).
 She later joined the Royal Shakespeare Company and made her West End stage debut in 1975.
 She went on to receive the Laurence Olivier Award for Best Actress for playing Elizabeth II in the Peter Morgan play The Audience (2013).
 She reprised the role on Broadway and won the Tony Award for Best Actress in a Play.
 She was Tony-nominated for A Month in the Country (1995) and The Dance of Death (2002).